kennytilton/mxtodomvc/README.md

 This is the story of another 80KLOC Matrix app, a [clinical drug trial management system](http://smuglispweeny.blogspot.com/2008/03/my-biggest-lisp-project.html) with dataflow extended even deeper into a persistent Lisp object system (CLOS) database.

 ### Summary
-We began with a mystery: how does rewiring reads and writes of properties produce a new approach to application development?
+We began with a mystery: how does rewiring reads and writes yield a new approach to application development?

 Part of the mystery was solved when we learned that A could be defined declaratively as a function of B.